 Our country is in the middle of a gun suicide crisis, one that is particularly acute among our veterans.
 The veteran suicide rate is more than twice as high as the non-veteran adult suicide rate.

 Today more than 6,000 American veterans die by suicide each year, and nearly 70% of these deaths involve firearms.
 From 2005 to 2017, the veteran suicide rate increased by nearly 41%.
 We must do more to protect the veterans who risked their lives to protect us.

 Research suggests that having a gun in the home triples a person’s overall risk of suicide, and nearly half of all veterans own firearms.
-If Justin hadn’t had access to guns during his moment of crisis, his death might have been prevented.
 Because 85% of gun suicide attempts end in death, when individuals in crisis reach for a gun, they rarely survive.

-Gun safety laws like extreme risk protection orders (ERPO), allow families, household members, or law enforcement officers to proactively save a loved one’s life by petitioning a court for an order temporarily restricting a person’s access to guns if they are deemed a danger to themselves or others.
-So far, 11 states have passed versions of ERPO laws.
-Minnesota is not among them, but had it been, those closest to Justin would have had a critical tool to help him in his time of need.
+Gun safety laws like extreme risk laws allow families, household members, or law enforcement officers to proactively save a loved one’s life by petitioning a court for an order temporarily restricting a person’s access to guns if they are deemed a danger to themselves or others.
+So far, 17 states plus Washington DC have passed extreme risk laws.

 By limiting access to guns among those at a proven risk of suicide, we can save thousands of American lives every year.
-We owe it to our veterans to fight for these lifesaving laws.
+We owe it to our veterans to ensure every state has this law.